ajrcarey/dart-rust-minimal-ffi-grpc-example/README.md

 stub definitions for everything else are provided as part of `package:grpc`.
 Finally, we provide a helper library, `lib/services.dart`, that decodes the service definitions from the .proto files, since the code generation step doesn't do this for us in Dart.
 (It does in Rust.)
-Without this, it would be difficult for our GRPC implementation to figure out the messages types associated with the code-generated GRPC services.
+Without this, our GRPC implementation wouldn't know how message types are associated with services.

 ## The example application

-This is as simple an example as possible.
-The standard `greeting.proto` used in Google's protocol buffers quickstart guide is also used here.
-The file defines two messages, `HelloRequest` and `HelloResponse`, and binds those messages together into a GRPC service (`Greeter`) that provides two functions, `SayHello()` and `SayHelloAgain()`.
+`lib/main.dart` demonstrates a very, very simple example.
+The standard `greeting.proto` used in Google's protocol buffers quickstart guide is also used here - it's located in `protos/`.
+It defines two messages, `HelloRequest` and `HelloResponse`, and binds those messages together into a GRPC service (`Greeter`) that provides two functions, `SayHello()` and `SayHelloAgain()`.

-In the Dart code in `/lib/main.dart`, we create an instance of the `GreeterClient`, we bind our FFI channel to it, and we call the `SayHello()` function.
-Rust returns a response, which we then display on screen.
+In the Dart code in `/lib/main.dart`, we create an instance of the `GreeterClient`, we bind our FFI channel to it, and we call the `SayHello()` function to send a `HelloRequest` message to Rust.
+Rust returns a `HelloResponse` in return, which we then display on screen in a Flutter widget.
 That's it.

 ## TODOs